Skip to main content

 3. BitDive returns the exact BSON documents captured during recording.

-1. BitDive initializes a Testcontainer with a known dataset (captured from prod).
+1. BitDive initializes a Testcontainer with a known dataset (auto-seeded from captured production data).

-3. Verify: BitDive asserts that the document in the Testcontainer matches the expected state.
+3. BitDive asserts that the document in the Testcontainer matches the expected state.

 Why drop Fongo?

 Fongo (Fake Mongo) is a re-implementation of MongoDB in Java.
 It is often behind the official Mongo server versions.
-BitDive doesn't re-implement Mongo; it captures reliability from the actual driver interactions.
+BitDive doesn't re-implement Mongo; it captures real responses from the actual driver interactions and replays them deterministically.

 Next Steps